 - It’s great for eating outdoors

-- It’s not as heavy as a cheesy dip
+- It’s not as heavy as a queso dip

 - Leftovers are great on enchiladas or tacos

-I’m going back to the farmers market this weekend to stock up on ingredients for my next batch.
+I’m going back to the fruit stand this weekend to stock up on ingredients for my next batch.
+If peaches are out of season or hard to find where you live, just grab some corn and make a cold corn dip instead.

 - Peaches – A fresh peach works best for a salsa but if fresh peaches aren’t available, frozen will make a delicious salsa.
 Here are some tips for how to pick the sweetest peaches.